jmuelbert/qt_conan_boilerplate_template/CONTRIBUTING.md

 Object-Oriented Programming.
 Basically, you need to know how classes work in C++, and you should know it's a rule to put the class definitions in the `.h`/`.hpp` files, and put the implementation of the functions in the `.cpp` files.
-The source code of the jmbde-QT is a good example.
+The source code of the qt_conan_boilerplate_template is a good example.
 Google for what you want to implement is usually helpful.
 Copy and modify the source codes if you want to implement something similar to an existing feature.
 If you are looking for an IDE for developing, [VS Code](https://code.visualstudio.com/) is probably a good choice.